python/mypy/docs/source/getting_started.rst

    def greeting(name: str) -> str:
        return 'Hello ' + name

-Our function is now *statically typed*: mypy can use the provided type hints to detect incorrect usages of the ``greeting`` function.
+This function is now *statically typed*: mypy can use the provided type hints to detect incorrect usages of the ``greeting`` function.
 For example, it will reject the following calls since the arguments have invalid types: